Heejoy/starbucks_space_efficiency_analysis/README.md

   * Position round coffee tables, and seats *without* power outlets near the entrance and windows.
   * This targets high-RPM groups (Families, Teenagers, Conversationalists) who have shorter stay durations, encouraging faster table turnover.
 * **Visual Seating Guidance:**
-  * Install clear, friendly floor and table signage at the enterance of each zone to guide customers toward the seating setup most compatible with their intended activity.
+  * Install clear, friendly floor and table signage at the entrance of each zone to guide customers toward the seating setup most compatible with their intended activity.

 ### 2. Operational Seating Policies
 * **Minimum Occupancy for Large Tables:**